 Hair Loss Treatments

 Some treatments provide temporary regrowth, while others offer a more permanent solution.
-Hair restoration is the advanced surgical technique which transfers hair from the permanent hair bearing scalp to areas that are bald.
+Hair restoration is the advanced surgical technique that transfers hair from the permanent hair-bearing scalp to bald areas.

 Dr. Rosenberg is a knowledgeable spokesperson that can speak to the common types of hair loss and answer questions.